santi1s/Big-Data/Big-Data/Microsoft-Employee-Information-&-Hygene/Time-Away-%2D-Vacation-and-Sick-Days.md

 Please follow the Expected OOF Case Handoff guidelines to hand off cases for vacation: [Expected OOF Case Hand Off](https://dev.azure.com/Supportability/Big%20Data/_wiki/wikis/Big-Data.wiki/306262/Case-Handoff-Process?anchor=handoff-for-planned-oof)

-## Record Vacation Hours
+## Log Time Away Hours - Vacation, Sick, Bereavement, etc...

-After your vacation has been approved, or on the first day back from your vacation, you'll need to log your vacation hours in Time and Absence Reporting (TAR).
-This is how all your vacation and sick hours are tracked and logged.
+After your time away has been approved, or on the first day back from your time away, you'll need to log your hours in Time and Absence Reporting (TAR).
+This is how all your time away hours are logged or recorded...

 1. Go to //tar, and navigate to the dates of your vacation:
 ![image.png](/.attachments/image-7e4c4d49-4711-4a18-aebc-94c1f5edd082.png)